Asymmetry Analysis of Bilateral Shapes: Describing asymmetry

-To carry out basis registration, it is also necessary to know or estimate the $M-1$ remaining meaningful basis vectors in $\mathcal{P}$.
-In this case the three possibilities become: (a) the basis is known a priori; (b) the basis is estimated using expert knowledge, perhaps involving information beyond the landmarks themselves; or (c) hybrid Procrustes analysis.
-For details in Procrustes analysis, see, for example \citet{drydenmardia2016}.
-By ``hybrid'', we mean that (i) the normal direction to the midplane is estimated by combining an object with its reflection and using generalized Procrustes analysis (GPA), (ii) an ``average shape'' is found from all the objects using GPA, (iii) the midplane for the average shape is oriented so the basis directions have natural interpretations using expert knowledge, and (iv) each data configuration is aligned to the average shape using ordinary Procrustes analysis.
-The details are given in Appendix \ref{sec:midplane-estimation}.
+In general, to carry out basis registration, it is also necessary to know or estimate $M-1$ meaningful basis vectors in $\mathcal{P}$. \nil{By ``hybrid'', we mean that the following procedure is used: (i) the normal direction to the midplane is estimated by combining an object with its reflection and using generalized Procrustes analysis (GPA), (ii) a symmetric ``average shape'' is found from all the objects using GPA, (iii) the midplane for the average shape is oriented so the basis directions have natural interpretations using expert knowledge, and (iv) each data configuration is aligned to the average shape using ordinary Procrustes analysis (OPA).
+The details are given in \citet{drydenmardia2016}.
+Note that the differences between the Procrustes methods used here and in axis registration are that we neither rotate the midplane $\mathcal{P}$ for the average shape nor we use OPA to align each object to the average shape for axis registration.} In this case the three possibilities become: (a) the basis is known a priori; (b) the basis is estimated using expert knowledge; or (c) the basis is estimated using hybrid Procrustes analysis.
+For details of Procrustes analysis, see, for example, \citet{goodall1991} and \citet{drydenmardia2016}.

-For the smile data application in Section \ref{sec:smile}, expert knowledge (scenario (b)) has been used to estimate the midplane with the stated interpretations for the coordinate axes as above in basis registration.
+For our illustrative smile examples, expert knowledge (scenario (b)) has been used to estimate the midplane with the stated interpretations for the coordinate axes as above (Figure \ref{axes}).
+It may be noted that there will be one more reflection before the registration in some data; specifically, for those cleft lip subjects in Smile Data 1 with the cleft on the right, we reflect in the midplane so that the cleft is consistently on the left.